threatcode/BugCode/CHANGELOG/3.10/community.md

- * Use Python 3 instead of Python 2 in the Bogcode Server
+ * Use Python 3 instead of Python 2 in the Bugcode Server
  * Add ability to manage agents with multiple executors
  * Agents can be run with custom arguments
  * Improved processing of uploaded reports.
 Now it is much faster!
  * Add custom fields of type `choice`
  * Fix vuln status transition in bulk create API (mark closed vulns as re-opened when they are triggered again)
- * Fix bug when using non-existent workspaces in Bogcode GTK Client
+ * Fix bug when using non-existent workspaces in Bugcode GTK Client
  * Set service name as required in the Web UI
  * Validate the start date of a workspace is not greater than the end date
  * Fix command API when year is invalid